muratk5n/thirdwave/en/README.md

 ---

 Alexander the Great and other Greeks before him went there.. more than a few stayed.
-I look at the faces now, spotted Greek, Anatolian looking mfkers...
+I look at the faces now, spott Greek, Anatolian looking mfkers...

 ---